letsdodevelopment/networkPolicies/README.md

 Status:       Active
 ```

-now apply the policy and check the connection.
+now apply the policy all_traffic.yaml and check the connection.
 It should work.

+oc apply -f all_traffic.yaml

 ## Additional Notes:

 - The other files e.g. qa_hello_app.yaml is to learn about labels. e.g. spec.selector.matchLabels and spec.template.metadata.labels. you can ignore test_app.yaml file.
-It is duplicate of qa_hello_app.yaml
+It is duplicate of qa_hello_app.yaml.

+## Allow traffic from ingress

+To allow traffic from ingress you must remember the label which is

+policy-group.network.openshift.io/ingress: